DSC01355.JPG

 Alpine environments

 2) Climate Change & Alpine vegetation.
-In 2012, as part of my master's thesis, I established several permanent monitoring plots in alpine and treeline vegetation on Cofre de Perote mountain (Mexico).
-Recurrent measurements of the structure, diversity and reproductive phenology of these plots will help determine how Mexico's sub-tropical alpine vegetation is coping with climate change.
+As part of my Master’s research (2012), I established permanent monitoring plots in alpine and treeline vegetationon Cofre de Perote (Mexico).
+Repeated measurements of plant structure, diversity, and reproductive phenology provide insights into how Mexico’s sub-tropical alpine vegetation is adapting to climate change.

 How fire affect seed germination and seedling establishment?
 I burned small patches of vegetation and added smoke water to simulate a bushfire